bioinformatics-ufsc/AnnotaPipeline/README.md

 ## **Last things last**

-`summary_parser.py` integrates all outputs (in a single file summarizing all anotations found for each protein) from:
+`summary_parser.py` integrates all outputs (in a single file summarizing all annotations found for each protein) from:
   * Prediction and similarity analysis
   * Functional annotation
   * Transcriptomic